 NOTE: If you want any of these items to be generated, you cannot have the

-command in your document.
+\nofiles command in your document.

 \addcontentsline{file}{sec_unit}{entry}

-command adds an entry to the specified list
+The \addcontentsline command adds an entry to the specified list

 or table where:

-is the extension of the file on which information is to
+file is the extension of the file on which information is to

-(table of contents), lof
+be written: toc (table of contents), lof (list of

-figures), or lot
+figures), or lot (list of tables).

-controls the formatting of the entry.
+sec_unit controls the formatting of the entry.
 It should be

 one of the following, depending upon the value of the file argument:

--- the name of the sectional unit, such as part or
+toc -- the name of the sectional unit, such as part or

 subsection.

--- figure
+lof -- figure

-is the text of the entry. \addtocontents{file}{text}
+lot -- table entry is the text of the entry. \addtocontents{file}{text}

-command adds text (or formatting commands)
+The \addtocontents command adds text (or formatting commands)

 directly to the file that generates the table of contents or list of figures or